adampmoss/adampmoss.github.io/_posts/2017-05-8-private-data-tracking-in-magento-2.markdown

 This file is where the magic happens.
 First we initialise our new JS class `MagentoFoxTrack` and we pass it as an argument with require.
 This allows our methods to be used wherever and whenever.

 We then grab our `customerData` cookie, check that it is not null, parse the JSON which will turn it back into an object, and push to GTM.
-FInally we delete the cookie on the fly.
+Finally we delete the cookie on the fly.

 {% highlight html %}
 <script type="text/x-magento-init">